US 101 Gaviota Pass Wildlife Connectivity Study

 Study Benefits

 The purpose of the project is to provide a robust wildlife habitat connectivity assessment within the Gaviota Pass corridor.
-The project would also generate recommendations for approaches and/or opportunities to enhance safe wildlife passage in the corridor and reduce the risk of wildlife-vehicle collisions.
+The project also generated recommendations for opportunities to enhance safe wildlife passage in the corridor and reduce the risk of wildlife-vehicle collisions.

 Estimated Funding Breakdown